 “Hyper-grace preachers say it’s wrong to confess sins.
 They say confession is a form of unbelief.”
+Ever heard that?
+It’s not true.
 Actually, every hyper-grace preacher believes in the power of confession.
 We say things like, “confession is good for you,” and “confession is healthy.”

 But what is confession?